Canop/iq/README.md

 // Extract functions are available both on the IQ trait and as standalone functions. assert_eq!(iq::extract_primitive(&car, "driver.name").unwrap(), "Rex");

+// If iq is compied with the "template" feature, you get a mini templating utility let template = iq::Template::new("{driver.name} drives a {engine} car.");
+assert_eq!(template.render(&car), "Rex drives a V8 car.");

 ```

-IQ also works with enums, maps, and tuples.
+IQ also works with enums, maps, and tuples: more tests can be found in libs.rs.